simov/styler/README.md

 - Auto reload chrome extensions on file changed.

 ##Installation
+- Navigate to the Styler's directory.

+    `$ bower install`

+    `$ npm install`
 - Fire up chrome and navigate to `chrome://extensions`
 - Click on `Load unpacked extension ...` and select the folder of this repository.

 ##Settings
 - Navigate to `chrome://extensions`
-- Find the Styler extension and click on the `Options` link.
+- Find Styler in extensions list and click on the `Options` link.

 ##Inject files
 - Create directory for your site inside `sites/` and put your files there.